 Estimates based on too few respondents are considered to be unreliable, and may constitute a breach of confidentiality in some circumstances.
-In this report data with a numerator < 10, or a denominator < 50, or a relative standard error > 30% are not reported.
-In these cases, local data is presented for multi-county regions for which reliable estimates can be made.
+In this report data with a numerator < 10, or a denominator < 50 are not reported.
+Data with relative standard error > 30% are reported with a cautionary note.